You're Welcome - Access WA

 - WIKE Special Needs Trailer - Large

-Rottnest Island offers a petrol powered golf cart for island visitors permanently confined to a wheelchair in the company of a carer.
-Please note: This cart is not fitted with hand controls.
+Rottnest Island offers a petrol-powered golf cart for island visitors permanently confined to a wheelchair in the company of a carer.
+Please note that the cart is not fitted with hand controls.

 The cart is offered to provide an independent experience out on the island reserve and is not for use within the Settlement area or for overnight use.

-The buggy must be booked at least one week in advance of your visit to allow time for the driver/carer, to apply for a permit to drive on Rottnest Island.
+The buggy must be booked at least one week in advance of your visit to allow time for your carer to apply for a permit to drive on Rottnest Island.

-Please contact Rottnest Island Pedal & Flipper for bookings and additional information on 08 9292 5105.
+Please contact Pedal & Flipper for bookings and additional information.

-Guide and assistance dogs are of course welcome on the Island.
+Guide and assistance dogs are of course welcome on Rottnest Island Island.
 For further information, please contact the Rottnest Island Rangers on +61 8 9372 9788.

 There are several wheelchair compatible accommodation options available on Rottnest Island:

 Rottnest Island Authority offer eight units that have been renovated for ease of access for people with mobility impairment.
 These are located in Central Thomson Bay (2 units), Geordie Bay (1 unit), Longreach Bay (3 units), Bathurst (1 unit) and Thomson Bay South (1 unit).
 Full details of facilities in these units can be sent to you upon request.
 Please contact Rottnest Island Reservations on 1800 111 111 or email your enquiry.

 Further accommodation is available at Kingstown Environmental Education Centre.
 Please call +61 8 9372 9780 for more information.

 - Kingstown Accessible Accommodation Governors Circle 109 - 5 Bedrooms, sleeps 18 people (only bunk bed configuration)